hutzut1/beerinlaos/README.md

 # beerinlaos
-I wouldn't normally do this kind of thing
+I wouldn't normally do this kind of thing.